TnmTatianaMoura/AppAgendaServicos/README.md

 #     🚀 Tecnologias

-As princiais tecnologias utilizadas no projeto Mobile:
+As principais tecnologias utilizadas no projeto Mobile:

 **Java Native**